-The former Slate Valley Modified Unified Union School Board (SVMUUSD) established a committee (consisting of board members, community members, and staff) to develop a plan that would expand educational opportunities for students and help address the financial burden of growing deferred maintenance needs.
-This committee is known as the Slate Valley Innovation Committee.
+The Slate Valley Unified Union School Board (SVUUSD) established the Slate Valley Innovation Committee (consisting of board members, community members, and staff) to develop a plan that would expand educational opportunities for students and help address the financial burden of growing deferred maintenance needs.
 Read more.

-Informed by our District Mission/Vision, the plan would reconfigure district schools serving grades sixth through eighth beginning with the fall of 2021.
-Seventh and eighth grade students would attend the high school facility.
+Informed by our District Mission/Vision, the plan would reconfigure district schools serving grades 6 through 8 beginning with the fall of 2021.
+Grade 7 and 8 students would attend the high school facility.
 However, the intent is to have a separate middle school within the high school.
 Sixth grade students at Castleton Village School would attend Castleton Elementary.
 Fair Haven Union High School currently serves 372 students in grades nine through 12.
 The change would increase the school by 163 students given this year’s enrollment.

 View the Community Survey overview.

 What’s “wrong” with our current facilities?

 - The schools in our district have facilities issues that need to be addressed.

 - These issues are not cosmetic and require the need to repair or replace core infrastructure.

 - A list of needed infrastructure repairs is available for review.

 - These repairs/renovations will need to be addressed whether or not the decision is made to go forward with the project.

 Do our current facilities meet the educational needs of our children?

 - Maintaining a quality school system in our district is essential to the long-term vitality of our communities.

 - Updating our schools will ensure that Slate Valley is a destination community for young families looking for a great school system in our region.